The Blair Witch Project: Marketing

-The Blair Witch Project is thought to be the first widely released film marketed primarily by the Internet.
+The Blair Witch Project is thought to be the first widely released film marketed primarily via the Internet.
 Kevin Foxe became executive producer in May 1998 and brought in Clein & Walker, a public relations firm.
 The film's official website launched in June, featuring faux police reports as well as "newsreel-style" interviews, and fielding questions about the "missing" students.
 These augmented the film's found footage device to spark debates across the Internet over whether the film was a real-life documentary or a work of fiction.

 Some of the footage was screened during the Florida Film Festival in June.
 During screenings, the filmmakers made advertising efforts to promulgate the events in the film as factual, including the distribution of flyers at festivals such as Sundance, asking viewers to come forward with any information about the "missing" students.
 The campaign tactic was that viewers were being told, through missing persons posters, that the characters were missing while researching in the woods for the mythical Blair Witch.
 The IMDb page also listed the actors as "missing, presumed dead" in the first year of the film's availability.
 The film's website contains materials of actors posing as police and investigators giving testimony about their casework, and shared childhood photos of the actors to add a sense of realism.
 By August 1999, the website had received 160 million hits.

 After the Sundance screening, Artisan acquired the film and a distribution strategy was created and implemented by Steven Rothenberg.
 The film's trailer was leaked on the website Ain't It Cool News on April 2, 1999, and the film was screened at 40 colleges in the United States to build word-of-mouth.
 A third, 40-second, trailer was shown before Star Wars: Episode I – The Phantom Menace in June.

 USA Today reported that The Blair Witch Project was the first film to go viral despite having been produced before many of the technologies that facilitate such phenomena existed.